aandreev0/fsmh/intro.md

 This handbook is designed to be a general reference to a wide range of topics, potentially missing a lot of details.
 Where possible, we provide specific references where you can learn more; in other cases we would recommend asking for assistance more knowledgeable colleagues both online and offline.

+**Contributions are welcome!** Submit an issue or fork the repository [on GitHub](https://github.com/aandreev0/fsmh), make changes, and submit pull request

 Built with [the Jupyter Book](https://jupyterbook.org) and Github Pages.

 Assembled by [Andrey Andreev](https://aandreev.net)